tap349/tap349.github.io/_posts/2017-07-30-elixir-debugging.md

 - `foo` is a name of remote Erlang node running on `foo_host` (most likely it matches application name)

-### find out EPMD and node ports on remote machine
+### find out epmd and node ports on remote machine

 ```sh
 $ ssh foo_host 'epmd -names'